PrestaShop/docs/src/content/1.7/modules/creation/external-services.md

 Module controller may be implemented to allow any external service to reach your shop, then trigger specific actions or retrieve content.

 You should implement a method that filters non-authenticated calls.
 This prevents guests accessing private content, or trigger actions on your behalf.
-This can be done by generating your own token and checking it eveytime the controller is called. `Tools::encrypt($passwd)` may be useful.
+This can be done by generating your own token and checking it everytime the controller is called. `Tools::encrypt($token)` may be useful.

 **Resources:**